Home > Analyses > Consumer Cyclical > Best Buy Co., Inc.

 Revenue by Segment

-This pie chart displays Best Buy Co., Inc.’s revenue distribution by segment for the fiscal year 2025, highlighting the contributions of various product categories.
+The pie chart illustrates Best Buy Co., Inc.’s revenue distribution by product segment for fiscal year 2026, highlighting the company’s diverse income streams.

 revenue by segment